suricforever/suricforever/README.md

-- 👋 Hi, I’m @suricforever
-- 👀 I’m interested in iOS & Android & Web
+- Hi, I’m @suricforever who is interested in iOS & Android & Web

 <!---
 suricforever/suricforever is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.